 The construction of accessory structures.
 Any structure which is not directly (physically) attached to a residential unit, or that is not exclusively for use by residents, are not eligible to be paid for with HOME funds.
 This includes but is not limited to community facilities, storage units, garages, and storm shelters.

+HOME Funding – Other Prohibited Activities

+Any activity which is not set out within the HOME final rule and implemented into the OHFA HOME Program through this application, OHFA’s HOME Program Policies and Procedures, or the terms as specified in a written agreement is prohibited.

 Mode of HOME Investment

-Applicants receiving an award of HOME funds will receive the funds in the form of a grant, except for CHDOs receiving CHDO Pre-Development Loans and Low-Income Affordable Tax Credit Applicants.
+Applicants receiving an award of HOME funds will receive the funds in the form of a grant.

-Low-Income Affordable Tax Credit Applicants may elect to receive an award of HOME funds as a non-forgivable year 16 cashflow loan.
-This loan will be due upon maturity or at the time the development is refinanced.
+In the 2026 program year, HOME Investment Partnership Program funds may not be paired with a Low-Income Affordable Tax Credit application.

-For Homebuyer contracts, Applicants must protect the HOME funds by loaning the funds to the beneficiaries.
-A suggested format is a forgivable loan, zero percent (0%) interest, with a percentage forgiven each year based on the length of the period of affordability.
-For the protection of the period of affordability, OHFA will not accept loans forgiven at a more accelerated rate than the applicable prorated percentage based on the period of affordability.
-However, the Awardee may choose to forgive the loan at a lesser rate, or to not forgive any part of the loan until the period of affordability has expired.
+For Homebuyer contracts, Applicants must protect the HOME funds by loaning the funds to the homebuyer(s) at zero percent (0%) interest, that is forgiven at the end of the period of affordability.
 OHFA must be a party to the loan made to the Homebuyer and must have a written agreement directly with the Homebuyer.

-OHFA has been advised by HUD that Participating Jurisdictions may not grant HOME funds to a pass-through entity that will subsequently loan the funds to another entity.
+OHFA has been advised by HUD that Participating Jurisdictions may not grant or loan HOME funds to a pass-through entity that will subsequently loan the funds to another entity.

 OHFA may choose not to release funds to any funded Development until OHFA has received, reviewed and accepted in writing all fully executed legally binding operating, management, ownership or other agreements.